 Every applicant to Duke University is considered for 9 out of the 10 merit scholarships offered at Duke University.
 All students who apply and are accepted for undergraduate admission to Duke University are automatically considered for a merit scholarship.
 Merit scholarships are available for both domestic and international students.
 Robertson Scholars must apply through a separate application process.
 Please visit https://robertsonscholars.org for more details.

 How will I know if I have been selected for a Duke Merit Scholarship?

 Finalists are selected based on the individual criteria for each scholarship.
 Finalists for the Alumni, A.B.
 Duke, B.N.
-Duke, Reginaldo Howard, Robertson, Rubenstein, Trinity, and University scholarships will be invited to participate in a four-day campus visit at the end of March that will include an interview and opportunities to meet with faculty and current scholars.
-Those selected as finalists will be notified early March by email.
-Other scholarships may include a phone or Zoom interview as part of the finalist process. **Please note that this year, 2020, due to Duke University's policies regarding the COVID-19 pandemic, all Finalist Campus Visit activities will now be on-line.
+Duke, Reginaldo Howard, Robertson, Rubenstein, Trinity, and University scholarships will be invited to participate in a scholar selection process at the end of March that will include an interview and opportunities to meet with faculty and current scholars.
+Those selected as finalists will be notified by email no later than mid-March.
+Scholarships may include a phone or Zoom interview as part of the finalist process. **Please note that this year, 2021, due to Duke University's policies regarding the COVID-19 pandemic, all Scholar Selection activities will be on-line.